riceissa/issarice.com/wiki/digital-preservation.md

 Periodically grepping around the archived content is probably a good idea to see if anything is missing.

+Also the ELinks handling of HTTPS connections (as of version 0.12pre6 on Ubuntu) is a bit concerning.

 # Requirements for good data archiving solutions